 American Samoa.
 There is a possession exclusion available to individuals who are bona fide residents of American Samoa for the entire tax year.
-Gross income from sources within American Samoa, Guam, or the Commonwealth of the Northern Mariana Islands, or income that is effectively connected with the conduct of a trade or business within those possessions, may be eligible for this exclusion.
+Gross income from sources within American Samoa, Guam, or the Commonwealth of the Northern Mariana Islands may be eligible for this exclusion.
+Income that is effectively connected with the conduct of a trade or business within those possessions also may be eligible for this exclusion.
 Use Form 4563, Exclusion of Income for Bona Fide Residents of American Samoa, to figure the exclusion.

 Guam and the Commonwealth of the Northern Mariana Islands.
-New exclusion rules will apply to residents of Guam and the Commonwealth of the Northern Mariana Islands when, and if, new implementation agreements take effect between the United States and those possessions.
+New exclusion rules will apply to residents of Guam and the Commonwealth of the Northern Mariana Islands if, and when, new implementation agreements take effect between the United States and those possessions.